|Home||Mail Hal C F Astell - Site Map|

 The Phoenix Center for the Arts is our home in 2017 as it was in 2016.
 Their address is 1202 N 3rd St, Phoenix, AZ 85004.

 It's conveniently located in downtown Phoenix right off I-10 and there's free parking right next to the building.
 It's about a quarter of a mile from the light rail and about half a mile from Central Ave. & McDowell Rd.

-Genre festivals are traditionally late in the year and our second annual event will fill the weekend of Saturday, 14th and Sunday, 15th October, 2017.
-Times are still to be confirmed but we'll be running all day both days.
+Genre festivals are traditionally late in the year and our second annual event will fill Sunday, 15th October, 2017.
+Times are still to be confirmed but we'll be running all day.

 We'll be screening features and sets of short films.
 There will be Q&As with any filmmakers present and intermissions between the sets.
 An award ceremony will run on Sunday evening.

 ALIFFF was founded by Hal C. F. Astell, a film critic and author who has been part of the film festival community since 2007.
 It is a cornerstone of the Apocalypse Later Empire.

 Hal programs and hosts mini-film festivals at conventions across the southwest.
 He screens and/or judges a number of major film festivals and film challenges.
 He programs and judges the short film track for Phoenix FearCon.
 He writes at Apocalypse Later and his fourth book was The International Horror & Sci-Fi Film Festival: The Transition Years, which covers every feature and every short screened at that event in 2011, 2012 and 2013.

 We change judges every year to keep choices fresh.
 However, all are established names within the local film community.
 Our judges for 2017 are: